jawordpressorg/core-handbook/core/best-practices/commit-messages.md

 ### Description

 The longer description of a commit should include more details about the commit and its repercussions for developers.
 These may include new hooks, “gotchas”, other solutions that were considered, or backstory.
-Consider your audiences when deciding what should go into the description: developers following along with the commit mailing list, volunteers collating information for each release’s dev notes and WordPress Core Weekly, and future code archaeologists trying to figure out who did what and why.
+Consider your audiences when deciding what should go into the description: developers following along with the commit mailing list, volunteers collating information for each release’s dev notes and WordPress Core Weekly, and future code archaeologists trying to figure out who did what and **why**.

 #### Guidelines

 *   Must be separated from the summary by a blank line.
 *   Can be multiple paragraphs if necessary, separated by blank lines.
 It is not unreasonable for a commit message to be more verbose than the final changeset itself.
-*   Unlike the Summary, lines should not be manually wrapped – log viewers can take care of wrapping the description themselves, if they need to.
+*   Unlike the Summary, lines should not be manually wrapped – log viewers can take care of wrapping the description themselves if they need to.
+*   At times it is best to use lists instead of paragraphs, this is at the discretion of the committer.
+*   The words `props`, `backport`, `backports` should be avoided.

+### Follow-up to

+When the commit is directly related to some previous work such as adding tests for a specific changeset or fast follow fixes, “Follow-up to” must be used with a link to those changesets.
+If you are backporting a commit, please follow the “Reviewed By and Merges” section instead.

+#### Guidelines

+*   Must be preceded by a blank line.
+*   Must wrap changesets in square brackets.

+### Reviewed By and Merges

+When [backporting code](https://make.wordpress.org/core/handbook/best-practices/backporting-commits/), use the `Reviewed By and Merges` section to indicate the code that is being merged and who reviewed it.
+Please specify the branch this is being merged into to help people seeing the commit in chat or email.
+It’s a best practice for the review to be noted in trac with the `[dev-reviewed](https://make.wordpress.org/core/handbook/contribute/trac/keywords/#action-based-keywords)` keyword.

+#### Guidelines

+*   This set of two lines must be preceded by a blank line.
+*   There should be a hard return between the Reviewed By and Merges lines but there must not be a blank line between them.
+*   Multiple core committers may be mentioned as reviewers.
+When this happens, please separate them with a comma.
+*   While the task of moving the code is called backporting, the words `backport`, `backports`, and `backporting` should not be used anywhere in the commit message.

 ### Props